CultureAsData-UIUC/is310-fall-2024-group-6/Final Project Submission/Guidelines for Data Use.md

 Future users of this dataset should be mindful of these limitations and make adjustments or clarifications as necessary.
 We recommend that anyone using this dataset for research purposes document the sources and limitations of the data, particularly when integrating additional metadata or applying advanced analytical methods.
 We also encourage expanding the dataset to include a broader variety of works to better capture diverse voices and perspectives.

 By being transparent about these limitations and actively working to improve the dataset, future researchers can use it as a valuable resource for understanding the evolution of children's fantasy literature and its broader cultural and emotional impacts.

+### Reference
+- Nikolajeva, M. (1991).
+From mythic to linear: Time in children's literature.
+Scarecrow Press.
+- Kumpulainen, K., Renlund, J., Byman, J., & Wong, C. C. (2022).
+Empathetic encounters of children’s augmented storying across the human and more-than-human worlds.
+International Studies in Sociology of Education, 31(1-2), 208-230.
+- Bishop, R. S. (1990).
+Mirrors, windows, and sliding glass doors.
+Perspectives: Choosing and Using Books for the Classroom, 6 (3).
+Perspectives: Choosing and using books for the classroom, 6(3), ix-xi.
+- Zipes, J. (2013).
+Why fairy tales stick: The evolution and relevance of a genre.
+Routledge.
+- Jockers, M. L. (2013).
+Macroanalysis: Digital methods and literary history.
+University of Illinois Press.